bcgov/moh-plr-fhir/input/pagecontent/specification.md

 #####  OrganizationAffiliation

-This returns a single resource; id for OrganizationAffiliation is a relationship ID
+Returns a single resource; id for OrganizationAffiliation is a relationship ID
 ```htm
 GET OrganizationAffiliation/RELNS.1234.BC.PRS
 ```

 ###### OrganizationAffiliation - Parameters

-Paramaters to search with are:
+Parameters to search with are:
 * organization
 * location